LeonardoZanotti/heroku-angular-deploy/README.md

 app.listen(process.env.PORT || 8080);
 ```

+Fine, now lets see if production is working with `ng build --output-path production --aot --prod`.
+After this, a `production` folder should appear in the root and you can check with `npm start` the project running in production mode.

-You should add the `/production` folder to you .gitignore file too.
+You should add the `/production` folder to you .gitignore file.

 Add all this changes to your Github repository and go to Heroku to do the deploy.

 # Heroku config